ibm-cloud-docs/databases-for-enterprisedb/howto-read-replica.md

 Replication status is not automatically monitored, you have to monitor replication.

 You can check the replication status of a read-only replica with `psql`, but only from its leader.
 [Connect to the leader deployment with `psql`](/docs/databases-for-enterprisedb?topic=databases-for-enterprisedb-connecting-psql) using the [admin credentials](/docs/databases-for-enterprisedb?topic=databases-for-enterprisedb-user-management#the-admin-user).
-Once you are connected run either,
-- For PostgreSQL version 10 and above `SELECT * from pg_stat_replication;`.
+Once you are connected run: `SELECT * from pg_stat_replication;`.
-Or
-- For PostgreSQL version 9.x and below `SELECT * FROM get_pg_stat_replication();`.

 ### Read-only Replica Users and Privileges